WilliamJardim/MLP/README.md

 **Jason Brownlee, How to Code a Neural Network with Backpropagation In Python (from scratch), Machine Learning Mastery, Available from https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/, accessed April 15th, 2024.**

 # Description
+I wrote the functions in JavaScript.

 This project is an adaptation of Jason Brownlee's original code.
 I really liked the way his article taught backpropagation.

-I wrote the functions in JavaScript on my way.
+# Implementation Features
 My implementation has the following features:

    - All are modularized in parts: Unit, Layer, MLP